Skip to main content

 Find more on transforms here.

-You can limit the number of items produced by each resource by calling a add_limit method on a source.
-This is useful for testing, debugging and generating sample datasets for experimentation.
+You can limit the number of items produced by each resource by calling the add_limit method on a source.
+This is useful for testing, debugging, and generating sample datasets for experimentation.
 You can easily get your test dataset in a few minutes, when otherwise you'd need to wait hours for the full loading to complete.
-Below we limit the pipedrive source to just get 10 pages of data from each endpoint.
+Below, we limit the pipedrive source to just get 10 pages of data from each endpoint.
 Mind that the transformers will be evaluated fully:

 from pipedrive import pipedrive_source